seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Worthily spoken, Mecaenas.

 **DOMITIUS ENOBARBUS**
-Or, if you borrow one another’s love for the
+Or, if you borrow one another's love for the
 instant, you may, when you hear no more words of
 Pompey, return it again: you shall have time to
 wrangle in when you have nothing else to do.